-The Sorel-Tracy plant was built in 1939 and has a total annual treating capacity of approximately 75,000 cubic metres, operates on approximately 9 hectares of land and is equipped with two water-borne preservative cylinders, a dry kiln, and an incising/framing line.
+The Sorel-Tracy plant was built in 1939 and has a total annual treating capacity of approximately 75,000 cubic metres, operates on approximately 9 hectares of land and is equipped with two water-borne preservative cylinders, a dry kiln, and a framing line.
 The plant specializes in custom treated lumber and specialty products as well as ACQ and borate wood treatment for the residential construction market.

-For the year ended December 31, 2010, capital expenditures at the Sorel-Tracy plant totalled approximately \$125,000 for the installation of two pumping stations.
+For the year ended December 31, 2011, no capital expenditures were made at the Sorel-Tracy plant.